hanwenzhang123/fullstack-note/README.md

 })()
 ```

+#### Shallow Comparison & Deep Comparison
+- Shallow strategy compares superficially 2 operands equality — 1st level in depth only,
+- Deep strategy compares the equality from all depth levels.

 #### Deep Clone vs Shallow Clone
 Deep Clone - no more contact with previous reference, they are not related, any modification would not influence original copy